What’s the best way to contact the union?

 I have a problem or complaint with my TAship, what should I do?

 You should first discuss the matter with your departmental representative.
 After that, contact the union office and, if the issue cannot be resolved, a grievance can be filed on your behalf.
-Email email@example.com for more information.
+Email firstname.lastname@example.org for more information.
+All communication with the union is strictly confidential and no action will be taken without your permission.